7:00-9:00 p.m., S.J. Quinney College of Law Moot Courtroom

 The designation has incited heated debates in Utah and across the United States.
 Join us for a screening of the short film Shash Jaa’: Bears Ears, followed by a panel discussion with four Diné (Navajo) scholars who have contributed to the dialogue on the Bears Ears National Monument.
 Focusing primarily on Diné perspectives, the panelists will address diverse narratives of the Bears Ears and trace how the development of this contested designation has affected Diné communities.

-2 hours of CLE (pending).
+2 hours of CLE.
 No registration required.
 Free and open to the public.
+Watch this event on the S.J.
+Quinney College of Law YouTube Channel »

 Angelo Baca, New York University